input-output-hk/Certification-working-group/Certification-Standard/introduction.md

 **Subject**: Entity in the Target of Evaluation (TOE) that performs operations on objects

-**Target of Evaluation**: Set of software which is the subject of an evaluation
-<u>RSoulat</u> I dropped the "hardware" and "firmware" part of the CC definition
+**Target of Evaluation**: Set of software which is the subject of an evaluation *RSoulat* I dropped the "hardware" and "firmware" part of the CC definition

 **Vulnerability**: Weakness in the Target of Evaluation (TOE) that can be used to violate the Security Functional Requirement (SFRs) in the Operation Environment (OE) for the TOE